dbos-inc/dbos-demo-apps/python/empyrical_evidences/README.md

 ## What It Does

 This application uses Together.ai inference APIs to identify relevant topics in academic papers, search Hacker News for related comments and rank them.
-The app is hosted on DBOS Cloud.
+It is serverlessly hosted on DBOS Cloud.

 ## How It Works